Bitcoin network hashrate: what is it and how does it affect mining profitability

 How to track network hashrate and plan the purchase of ASIC?

-- Difficulty trend for 3-6 months in advance - estimate the increase in hashrate.
+• Difficulty trend for 3-6 months ahead - evaluate the increase in hashrate.

 Hashprice in May 2026 is ~$46/PH/day.
 With S21 Pro (212 TH/s) and a tariff of $0.06/kWh, the net profit is about $3.8/day before depreciation.